Myc Luciferase Reporter Lentivirus

 Background

-The Myc signaling pathway plays an important role in cell proliferation, differentiation, transformation and apoptosis. c-Myc is a transcription factor that heterodimerizes with Max to regulate Myc signaling pathway-responsive genes.
-Genetic alterations in MYC have been linked to a number of human cancers, including Burkitt’s lymphoma, cervical, ovarian, breast, lung and pancreatic carcinomas.
+The Myc signaling pathway plays an important role in cell proliferation, differentiation, transformation and apoptosis. c-Myc is a transcription factor that heterodimerizes with MAX to regulate Myc signaling pathway-responsive genes.
+Myc can be activated by the Wnt/β-catenin pathway.
+Genetic alterations in MYC have been linked to a number of human cancers, including Burkitt’s lymphoma, cervical, ovarian, breast, lung, and pancreatic carcinomas.
 Thus, Myc is a promising therapeutic target for cancer treatment.
-Myc can be activated by the Wnt/β-catenin pathway.